kenylson23/KENY.VERCEL.CUCA/replit.md

 ## Changelog

-- June 14, 2025: Initial setup with PostgreSQL/Neon database
+- June 15, 2025: Removed all Neon database dependencies and DATABASE_URL references
-- June 14, 2025: Complete migration to Supabase database with postgres-js driver
+- June 15, 2025: Configured application to use Replit PostgreSQL database with environment variables
-- June 14, 2025: Complete migration to Supabase authentication system replacing session-based auth
-- June 14, 2025: Migrated from Neon to Supabase database - removed all Neon dependencies and configured full Supabase integration
-- June 14, 2025: Implemented hybrid authentication system - automatically detects Supabase configuration and falls back to JWT when needed
+- June 15, 2025: Updated authentication system to use JWT tokens with fallback support
+- June 15, 2025: Cleaned up deployment files and removed external database configuration

 ## User Preferences